upmaru/opsmo/priv/models/README.md

-# Hosting on Hugging Face
+# Hosted on Hugging Face

 These models are tracked using git lfs on hugging face.